AnoopGanesh28/customer-churn-prediction/README.md

 python src/predict.py
 ```

 Follow the prompts to enter numeric and categorical values.
-The program will output:
+The program will output either:

 ```
 Prediction: Churn